redpanda-data/connect/website/docs/components/processors/sql.md

 ## Result Codecs

-When a query returns rows they are serialised according to a chosen codec, and the batch contents are replaced with the serialised result.
+When a query returns rows they are serialised according to a chosen codec, and the message contents are replaced with the serialised result.

 ### `none`

-The result of the query is ignored and the message batch remains unchanged.
+The result of the query is ignored and the message remains unchanged.
 If your query does not return rows then this is the appropriate codec.

 ### `json_array`